Constitution of New Hampshire

 The Constitution of the State of New Hampshire is the fundamental law of the State of New Hampshire, with which all statute laws must comply.
 The constitution became effective June 2, 1784, when it replaced the state's constitution of 1776.

 The constitution is divided into two parts: a Bill of Rights and a Form of Government.
 Subsections of each part are known as articles.
 For example, the subsection dealing with free speech and liberty of the press is cited as "Part I, Article 22" or "Pt.
 I, Art.
 22."

 Part I – Bill of Rights

-Part First of the constitution is made up of 43 articles, codifying many of the same natural rights as does the United States Constitution, including free speech, freedom of the press, jury trials, freedom of religion, and the right to bear arms.
+The first part of the constitution is made up of 43 articles, codifying many of the same natural rights as does the United States Constitution, including free speech, freedom of the press, jury trials, freedom of religion, and the right to bear arms.
 It protects citizens against double jeopardy, unreasonable searches and seizures, and being required to quarter soldiers.
 In most cases, the state constitution affords more specific protections than the U.S. Constitution.
 Unlike the U.S. Constitution, New Hampshire's Bill of Rights has been amended regularly since its adoption.